 Development of Lapsang tea since 1979

 The scene underwent drastic change, when Tongmu village in 1979 was declared a Word Heritage Area by the UNESCO: the value of the cropland withing the borders of the UNESCO protection zone multiplied within no time, making the cultivation of lower quality tea unprofitable and effecting a shift towards the cultivation of higher quality tea in general.
-Part of the set of restrictions coming with the World Heritage Site status was a strict ban on any pesticide use within the UNESCO protection zone, meaning another contribution to higher selectivity of crop and processing quality, but naturally also a desirable organic warranty seen from the perspective of aware consumers and environmentalists.
+Part of the set of restrictions coming with the World Heritage Site status was a strict ban on any pesticide use within the UNESCO protection zone, meaning another contribution to higher selectivity of crop and processing quality, but naturally also a desirable health and environment-friendly warranty seen from the perspective of aware consumers and environmentalists.

 The production of Lapsang tea in the village of Tongmu and the surrounding mountains has mainly developed into two directions since: once Lapsang “Zheng Shan Xiao Zhong”, both sticking to the classic processing scheme and at the same time upgrading it by using higher quality tea and leaf grades as well as a more restrained smoking process, and since the 1990’s the development of a new branch, Lapsang Jin Jun Mei, for which only the young spring buds of the Bohea tea plant are picked and then smoked gently in the further processing, in order to enrich the superior taste and aroma qualities of this tea by a decent note rather than overlaying it.
 You will find a detailed comparison of both development branches of Lapsang tea in our pertinent Siam Tea Blog article Lapsang Souchong, Zheng Shan Xiao Zhong, Lapsang Jin Jun Mei – all the same?.

 Wild Zheng Shan Jin Jun Mei ‘1+1’